 Coyne and Cobb couldn’t disagree more:

 We were perplexed by your Editorial on the work of the Templeton Foundation….
-Surely science is about finding material explanations of the world—explanations that can inspire those spooky feelings of awe, wonder and reverence in the hyper-evolved human brain.
+Surely science is about material explanations of the world—explanations that can inspire those spooky feelings of awe, wonder and reverence in the hyper-evolved human brain.

 Religion, on the other hand, is about humans thinking that awe, wonder and reverence are the clue to understanding a God-built Universe….
 There is a fundamental conflict here, one that can never be reconciled until all religions cease making claims about the nature of reality (emphasis added).